deephaven/deephaven-core/README.md

 cd deephaven-deployment
 ```

-:warning: **Commands in the following sections must be run from the deployment directory.**
+:warning: **Commands in the following sections for interacting with a deployment must be run from the deployment directory.**
 ### Launch: Python

 Run the following commands to launch Deephaven for Python server applications.